JohanAxell/IoT_humidor_project/README.md

 ### Open the project in Atom
 Press "Add folders" and choose the directory that holds the project files.
+Now you can upload the project to the device by pressing CTRL + ALT + S.
+To run the selected file you press CTRL + ALT + R.

 ## Putting everything together
 ### Circuit diagram